kentchang/kentchang.com-main/content/posts/about-blog/about-blog.md

 I was reluctant to even start writing.

-True, the fact that I turned to Gatsby, which is more or less a React.js version of Pelican, contradicts my ranting about Pelican.
+True, the fact that I turned to Gatsby, which is more or less a React.js version of Pelican, contradicts my complaints.
 I guess I simply wanted to try another static site generator.
-React, Gatsby, GraphQL—those sound much nicer than Python, Pelican, Anaconda, etc. to me, who studied American literature in college and regularly use Photoshop and Illustrator.
+Plus, React, Gatsby, GraphQL—those sound much nicer than Python, Pelican, Anaconda, etc. to me, who studied American literature in college and regularly use Photoshop and Illustrator.

+## Markdown to Contentful, to LaTeX to Markdown

 I made some efforts trying to hook Gatsby up with Contentful.
 That was the plan before I somehow screwed everything up.
 When I started all